xianglishan/xianglishan/README.md

 - 👋 Hi, I’m @xianglishan
 - 👔 I'm just started my career as a data analyst, and I'm just beginning to learn data science.
 - 👀 I'm not an engineer by any means, but I'm interested in the technical field and would like to learn Azure and aws (just for fun).
-- 🌱 I'm going to use this github as a place to store various source codes and scrap what I've done and what I'm interested in at the following site (Zenn).
+- 🌱 I'm going to use this github as a place to store various source codes.And I scrap what I've done and what I'm interested in at the following site (Zenn).

 https://zenn.dev/xianglishan